sparkflows/sparkflows-docs/docs/agentic-ai-guide/agent-studio.rst

    :alt: A new agent in Agent Studio with the Build, Chat and Runs tabs across the top
    :width: 100%

    A new agent.
 Left: who the agent is.
-Right: what it may do, in nine collapsible groups.
+Right: what it may do, in collapsible configuration groups.

 Across the top are three tabs.
 You move between them as you work - build something, try it, then run it for real.